zjcz/zjcz.github.io/_posts/2025-06-16-installing-samba-on-linux-mint.md

 <!--more-->

-We're going to do this from the terminal, so make sure you have a terminal open.
+While it is possible to do this in the UI, I prefer to do it via the command line for better control and understanding of the process.
+This guide assumes you have a basic understanding of Linux commands and have administrative access to your Linux Mint system.

+This guide should work on any Debian-based distribution, including Ubuntu and its derivatives.

 ## Install and Configure